 They’re calling it the ‘perfect storm’ of rising costs.
 From tax changes and inflation to energy prices.
-Happy 2022, everyone!
+Happy second half of 2022, everyone!
 Insert facepalm emoji.
-Sorry, but there’s not much I can do about the first two.
+Sorry, but there’s not much I can do about the first two problems.
 However, if you, like me, are worried about rising energy costs at home, read this piece.
 I’ve put together a surfeit of tips to help you save energy specifically in your kitchen and bathroom.

-As I child, I was constantly reprimanded by my dad for leaving the lights on in my bedroom.
+As a child, my dad constantly reprimanded me for leaving the lights on in my bedroom.
 Or any room I had frequented, for that matter.
 And to be honest, not much has changed in two decades.
 Until recently.
 Now, being a homeowner myself, and with the rather scary notion of rising energy costs, I’ve changed.
 I’m making very sure no light is on that doesn’t have to be.
 It’s a little thing, but hopefully – in the long term – it will help.

 And I’m not the only one who’s worried.
-The UK’s energy regulator, Ofgem, announced on February 3 that the price cap will increase by £693 from April.
-That will cause bills for the average customer to rise to £1,971 per year.
-You can find out more about the price cap and whether it affects you on their website, here.
+The UK’s energy regulator, Ofgem, announced on February 3 that the price cap would increase by £693 from April.
+It will increase again in October.

 Energy costs: a survey

-With this in mind, Hillarys conducted a snap poll of more than 550 UK residents.
-They found that more than four fifths of UK homeowners have become more aware of their energy usage since the announcement of rising energy costs.
+Earlier this year, Hillarys conducted a snap poll of more than 550 UK residents.
+They found that more than four-fifths of UK homeowners have become more aware of their energy usage since the announcement of rising energy costs.
 And 34% admit that they often sit in a house that’s too cold in a bid to keep their heating bills down.

 Now, there are lots of things we can do to help.
 And no, that doesn’t mean you’ll be sitting watching the latest Netflix craze while wearing your hats and gloves.
 You can take many of these actions in your kitchen and bathroom.